Jasper-ketelaar/CBottle/docs/index.md

 ### Augmentation

-The results of the augmentation are a few examples of photos of the augmentation code in this repository..
+The results of the augmentation are a few examples of photos of the augmentation code in this repository:

 ![aug_1](images/aug_1.png)